wren-lang/wren/doc/site/classes.markdown

 ### Static methods

 Static methods are defined in a similar way to [instance methods](#methods) except that their names are preceded by the *static* keyword.
-As they belong to the metaclass rather its corresponding class, they are invoked from outside the metaclass by preceding them with the class name.
+As they belong to the metaclass rather than its corresponding class, they are invoked from outside the metaclass by preceding them with the class name.

 <pre class="snippet">
 class Foo{